niledatabase/niledatabase/examples/ai/code_assist/README.md

 - Rename `.env.example` to `.env.local`, and update it with your Nile credentials, OpenAI credentials and (if using Google SSO) Nile's API URL.

-- Install dependencies with `npm install`.
+- Install dependencies with `pnpm install`.

 ### 6. Generating Embeddings